-The Academy Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
-In particular it includes:
+The academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+In particular, it includes:

-- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - Regular reviews by the Finance, HR & Audit Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase or capital investment) guidelines; - · Delegation of authority and segregation of duties; and - Identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees - regular reviews by the finance and general purposes committee of reports, which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - · identification and management of risks.